szczyglis-dev/py-gpt/README.md

 ## Image generation

-### DALL-E 3
+### OpenAI DALL-E 3 / Google Imagen

-**PyGPT** enables quick and easy image creation with `DALL-E 3` or `gpt-image-1`.
+**PyGPT** enables quick and easy image creation with image models like `DALL-E 3`, `gpt-image-1` or `Google Imagen`.
-The older model version, `DALL-E 2`, is also accessible.
 Generating images is akin to a chat conversation  -  a user's prompt triggers the generation, followed by downloading, saving to the computer, and displaying the image onscreen.
-You can send raw prompt to `DALL-E` in `Image generation` mode or ask the model for the best prompt.
+You can send raw prompt to the model in `Image generation` mode or ask the model for the best prompt.

 ![v3_img](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v3_img.png)

-Image generation using DALL-E is available in every mode via plugin `Image Generation (inline)`.
-Just ask any model, in any mode, like e.g. GPT-4 to generate an image and it will do it inline, without need to mode change.
+Image generation using image models is also available in every mode via plugin `Image Generation (inline)`.
+Just ask any model, in any mode, like e.g. GPT or Gemini to generate an image and it will do it inline, without need to mode change.

-If you want to generate images (using DALL-E) directly in chat you must enable plugin **Image generation (inline)** in the Plugins menu.
+If you want to generate images directly in chat you must enable plugin **Image generation (inline)** in the Plugins menu.
 Plugin allows you to generate images in Chat mode:

 ![v3_img_chat](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v3_img_chat.png)